 The most known example of early herding dogs is the ‘Peat Dog‘, which appeared to live with people known as ‘pile dwellers.’
 This dog was reportedly only slightly larger than a fox.

 The evidence for their existence includes remnants found in waste piles by these settlements.
 These remains include both dog skulls and bones marred with tooth marks from these dogs.
 This is generally believed to display evidence of a dog-man relationship for this civilization at this time.

 Since domestication of livestock was believed to also be taking place around this time, it stands to reason that this dog may have been the first example of the earliest herding dogs.

 The most commonplace and sometimes troublesome trait of a herding dog is stubbornness.
 This ingrained trait stems from this group’s need to think independently in the absence of a shepherd tending livestock.

 Dogs in the herding group are often territorial and reserved around strangers, but they are also intelligent.
 Herding dogs make for excellent problem solvers with near-boundless energy.
-Therefore it is important that if you are able to exercise both your canine companion’s body and brain in the years that you spend together.
+Therefore it’s important that if you are able to exercise both your canine companion’s body and brain in the years that you spend together.

 Why Do You Want A Herding Dog?

 As stated, herding dogs are among the smartest groups of dog breeds.
 They are very active and alert and, therefore, make for decent guard dogs.